-Wheeler School Course Description Book 2020-2021 Administration Neeltje Henneman Head of Upper School ext.
-2142 Matthew Boyd Dean of Students ext.
-2213 Kate Collard Course Scheduling ext.
-2214 Kathy Johnson Dean of Teaching and Learning ext.
-2362 Lynne Bell Upper School Division Assistant ext.
-2141 Ange Strom-Weber Director of Community Service, Registrar ext.
-2157 Amy Baumgartel Singer Director of College Counseling ext.
-2131 Michael Geller Senior Associate Director of College Counseling ext.
-2149 Sharonda Dailey Associate Director of College Counseling and Student Support Coordinator ext.
-2104 Requirements For Graduation Students are required to be enrolled in five major courses each semester.
+TABLE OF CONTENTS

+(click on a heading to jump to that section)

+TABLE OF CONTENTS (click on a heading to jump to that section) 1

+Administration 1

+Requirements For Graduation 2

+Policies Governing Academic Study 3

+Visual Arts 4

+Computer Science 8

+English 10

+History 18

+Mathematics 25

+Modern Languages 29

+Performing Arts 37

+Science 41

+Athletics & Physical Education Program 47

+Aerie Program Courses 50

+College Counseling 54

+The NuVuX Studio Term at Wheeler 56

+Co-Curricular Programs 58

+Administration

+Neeltje Henneman, Head of Upper School ext.
+2142

+Matthew Boyd, Dean of Students ext.
+2213

+Kate Collard, Course Scheduling, Registrar ext.
+2214

+Kathy Johnson, Dean of Teaching and Learning ext.
+2362

+Lynne Bell, Upper School Division Assistant ext.
+2141

+Amy Baumgartel Singer, Director of College Counseling ext.
+2131

+Requirements For Graduation

+Students are required to be enrolled in five major courses each semester.
 Any exception to this requirement must be approved by the Head of Upper School.
 The School recognizes and supports accommodations for students with documented learning disabilities.

 School policy requires that a Senior must pass all courses in which he or she is enrolled during the Senior year, regardless of any prior fulfillment of the distribution requirements or other factors.
 Seniors who have failed a one-semester or a year course will be granted a certificate of attendance in June and be given the opportunity to earn the diploma within a specified time subsequent to June of the Senior year.

+Visual Arts

-Visual Arts - One credit requirement.
+One credit requirement (two semesters).
 Foundation Art (1/2 credit) in grades nine or ten and a half credit to be chosen from elective listing.

+English

-English - Four credits.
-English 9 & 10 (full year course), English 11 & 12 (Fall semester) and one core elective in the Spring semester of each year.
-Modern Language - Through level 3 in one language, or through level 2 in two languages.
-History - Three credits, including one year of United States history.
-Mathematics - Three credits, including two credits in algebra and one in geometry.
-Performing Arts - One credit.
+Four credits.
+English 9 & 10 (full year) , English 11 & 12 (Fall semester) and one core elective in the Spring semester of each year.

+Modern Language

+Through level 3 in one language, or through level 2 in two languages.

+History

+Three credits, including one year of United States history.

+Mathematics

+Three credits, including two credits in algebra and one in geometry.

+Performing Arts

+One credit (two semesters).

+Science

-Science - Three credits, including one credit each of environmental science and chemistry, and one credit of either biology or physics.
-Physical Education - Four years, 100 minutes per week required.
-Community Service - Four credits, one earned each year.
+Three credits, including one credit each of Environmental Science and Chemistry, and one credit of either Biology or Physics.

+Physical Education

+Four years, 100 minutes per week required.

+Community Service Four credits, one earned each year.